Premium Processing Service: Procedure and time frame

-Classifications for which the Premium Processing Service is available

 At present, the Premium Processing Service is available for all visa classes for which Forms I-129 and I-140 can be used, with the exception of Form I-129 filings that request a change or an initial grant of status for beneficiaries within the Commonwealth of Northern Mariana Islands (CNMI).

-Relation with cap-subject visas

 Applying for the Premium Processing Service does not provide any preferential treatment in the lottery for cap-subject visas such as the H-1B visa, H-2B visa, or H-3 visa.

-Discretionary expedite requests

 USCIS' previous system of allowing discretionary expedite requests is no longer available for any task for which the Premium Processing Service is available, with one exception: non-profits (as designated by the Internal Revenue Service) may still make discretionary expedite requests instead of using the Premium Processing Service.
 Also, for categories for which Premium Processing has been temporarily suspended, discretionary expedite requests may be made and would be subject to the usual Expedite Criteria.

 History

-Background (1999-2000)
+Background

 The general idea of the Premium Processing Service started taking shape in 1999 when Congress and private industry started putting pressure on the INS to process applications faster.
 Congress mandated that INS process L-1 petitions within 30 days.

 On December 21, 2000, President Bill Clinton signed an amendment to the Immigration and Nationality Act that added the subsection:

-Introduction of Premium Processing for Form I-129 (2001)
+Introduction

 The 2000 legislative amendment did not explicitly define “Premium Processing”; therefore, the INS used its authority under Section 103(a) of the Act to establish the details of this new service, such as the processing timeframe (15 calendar days) and the Standard Operating Procedures.
 INS published an interim rule in the Federal Register, Volume 66, No. 106, on June 1, 2001, establishing Premium Processing for employment–based petitions and applications.
 Premium Processing Service was activated for the majority of Form I-129 categories on June 1, and for the rest on July 30.

-Expansion to Form I-140, Form I-539, and Form I-765 (2006)

 On May 23, 2006, USCIS announced that it would roll out the Premium Processing Service for some Form I-140 visa categories (these still support Premium Processing) as well as to some Form I-539 categories (these no longer support Premium Processing) and Form I-765 (this no longer supports Premium Processing).

 The rollout continued through 2006.
 Premium Processing was suspended for Form I-140 on July 2, 2007, and reinstated on June 29, 2009.